Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-starter-servicebus/README.md

 This project provides Spring Integration adaption with Azure Service Bus and the ability to auto-configure connection to Azure Service Bus.

+Note: CompletableFuture support APIs have been deprecated from version 2.10.0, and will be replaced by Reactor Core from version 4.0.0.
+Please refer to Javadoc for details.
 ### Configure ServiceBusMessageConverter to customize ObjectMapper
 `ServiceBusMessageConverter` is made as a configurable bean to allow users to customized `ObjectMapper`.